 Companies that trade on the stock exchange have the persona they've hit the big leagues.
 But there are reasons why companies become publicly traded and they don't all work for naive investors.

-Let's look at what the stock market functions so we have a context for public markets vs. private.
-A stock exchange is like a shopping mall where all possibilities can be found in one place.
+Let's look at how the stock market functions so we have context for public vs. private markets.
+Think of a stock exchange as a shopping mall where all possibilities can be found in one place.
 It's organized and convenient with the benefit of oversight through securities laws and exchange rules.
 Associated with the listing is a distribution network known simply as the investment industry where investment dealers work with companies to raise capital through their base of Investment Advisors.

 In theory, the primary reason companies go public is to raise capital.